sahrudaysherla/python-cheat-sheet/NumPy/README.md

 </br>

 ## Tricks <a name="tricks"></a>
 This is a growing list of examples.
 Know a good trick?
-Let me know [here](twitter.com/JulianGaal) or fork it and create a pull request.
+Let me know in a issue or fork it and create a pull request.

 *boolean indexing* (available as separate `.py` file [here](https://github.com/JulianGaal/python-cheat-sheet/blob/master/code/boolean-indexing.py)
 ```python